 Sometimes it can be held at someone’s home, and many times families invite friends and other church members for fellowship that draws them together.

 They pray, sing, and share a devotional from the Bible.
 Sometimes people share thoughts or testimonies.

 Snacks like fruit and popcorn, or other favorites, can be a fun addition as well.

 Sometimes, church members gather in churches for vespers.
 This is especially helpful for those who live alone or who are the only Sabbath keepers in their homes.

 And you can still hold your own vespers wherever you find it easy to relax and focus on the joy of the Sabbath.
 Maybe it’s a cup of hot cider in a chair in your living room while you read or pray, or maybe it’s at a scenic place you like to drive to.

-After a good night’s sleep, and with no routine morning chores, Sabbath mornings provide awesome time to spend with God.
+After a good night’s sleep, and with no morning chores like the rest of the week, Sabbath mornings provide a fitting opportunity to spend with God.
 Your mind is free from so many of its usual burdens, and it can be exciting to learn more about who God is and what He has in store for us.
 You might even be surprised at how fun it can be to dig into some of the profound ideas and concepts expressed in God’s Word.

 Personal Devotional time